 Calculated Risk: Greed, Politics and the Westray Tragedy, published in 1994, remains the most comprehensive account of the May 1992 explosion that killed 26 Nova Scotia coal miners – one of the worst workplace tragedies in recent Canadian history.
 Calculated Risk won the City of Dartmouth Book Award, was recognized with a special prize as runner-up for the National Business Book Award, and was shortlisted for the Richardson award.
 The book was the basis for the critically acclaimed play Westray: The Long Way Home, which twice toured Canada, and I was a researcher and consultant for the Genie Award-winning National Film Board documentary, Westray.

 As well, I have published three collections of true-crime stories.
-Shades of Justice: Seven Nova Scotia Murder Cases (Nimbus 1988), won the Evelyn Richardson award.
-Crime Wave: Con-Men, Rogues and Scoundrels from Nova Scotia’s Past (Pottersfield 1991), was short-listed for the Arthur Ellis Award for best Canadian work of true crime.
+Shades of Justice: Seven Nova Scotia Murder Cases (Nimbus 1988), won the Richardson award.
+Crime Wave: Con-Men, Rogues and Scoundrels from Nova Scotia’s Past (Pottersfield 1991), was short-listed for the Arthur Ellis Award.
 And Bluenose Justice: True Tales of Mischief, Mayhem and Murder (Pottersfield 1993), shortlisted for the City of Dartmouth award.

 My comprehensive reference guide, Media Law for Canadian Journalists, 3rd edition (Emond Publications 2018), has been adopted as the core text for university and college journalism programs across the country.
-I am a co-author of Digging Deeper: A Canadian Reporter’s Research Guide (Oxford University Press), the first comprehensive research guide for Canadian writers and journalists.
-A revised third edition was released in 2015.
+I am a co-author of Digging Deeper: A Canadian Reporter’s Research Guide, 3rd edition (Oxford University Press, 2015), the first comprehensive research guide for Canadian writers and journalists.